This is our gay travel guide to the Florida keys, where we set out the best gay hotels to stay, our favourite gay hangouts and top things to do.

 The Florida Keys are a string of thousands of tropical islands stretching about 120 miles (193km) off the southern tip of Florida, between the Atlantic Ocean and Gulf of Mexico.
 The word “Keys” comes from the Spanish word “cayo”, which means ‘small island'.

 The Keys begin at the southeastern coast of the Florida peninsula, about 15 miles (24 km) south of Miami.
 They then extend from Key Largo, all the way to Key West, which is the westernmost of the inhabited islands.

+The Florida Keys is a very gay friendly destination, particularly the westernmost island – Key West.
 Key West is not only the most touristic part of the Florida Keys but also the main gay hotspot of the region.
-Whilst there are no official gay clubs/bars in the rest of the Florida Keys, there are still plenty of fascinating places to check out.
+Whilst there are no official gay clubs/bars in the rest of the Florida Keys there are plenty in Key West.